 If you’re a big company with money to spend, this may not be a daunting prospect; but if you’re an SME you might be worrying about how you can make Millennials interested in you.
 You might be thinking that in the current job market, Millennials should consider themselves lucky they’ve been offered a job.
 There are plenty of people who want one!

 True.
 But Millennials act with their feet – they’re quick to leave if they’re not happy, and the cost of looking for replacement staff (who will probably also be Millennials) after already hiring once is a cost you want to avoid.
 Company culture is a huge draw for Millennials today, and it’s worth considering whether yours appeals to them.

-- Flexibility – the 9-5 working day fills most Millennials with dread, especially when they’re making the jump from university life to full time work.
-Working from home and the ability to shift hours is really important to Millennials because quality of life is a priority to them.
+The 9-5 working day fills most Millennials with dread, especially when they’re making the jump from university life to full-time work.
+Working from home and the ability to shift hours is really important to Millennials because the quality of life is a priority to them.
 Younger Millennials have more access to disposable income and want to spend it!
 Instead of sitting and filling hours because it’s company policy, they want to work on projects that engage them in meaningful ways.
 Another benefit of allowing employees to work from home is that can also save money on everything from the cost of your premises to electricity!

-- An employer who embraces the digital revolution – whether that be requiring that staff have social media accounts for work related ventures or introducing training programs that use blended techniques such as YouTube videos and online quizzes rather than simple classroom based learning, Millennials expect to be connected.
+Whether that be requiring that staff have social media accounts for work-related ventures or introducing training programs that use blended techniques such as YouTube videos and online quizzes rather than simple classroom-based learning, Millennials expect to be connected.
 They’ll probably have already checked out your social media accounts before they’ve even stepped through the door – for a Millennial, they can make a difference on whether your company is worth working for.

 These things apply to big and small companies of course, but how do they differ in a small company?